MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/weak-references.md

 > [!IMPORTANT]
 > If you encounter a situation like this, then you'll need to think about the lifetime of the *this* object; and whether or not the captured *this* object outlives the capture.
 If it doesn't, then capture it with a strong or a weak reference, as we'll demonstrate below.
 >
 > Or&mdash;if it makes sense for your scenario, and if threading considerations make it even possible&mdash;then another option is to revoke the handler after the recipient is done with the event, or in the recipient's destructor.
 See [Revoke a registered delegate](handle-events.md#revoke-a-registered-delegate).
+When an event source raises its events synchronously, you can revoke your handler and be confident that you won't receive any more events.
+But for asynchronous events, even after revoking (and especially when revoking within the destructor), an in-flight event might reach your object after it has started destructing.
+Finding a place to unsubscribe prior to destruction might mitigate the issue, or continue reading for a robust solution.

 This is how we're registering the handler.